 The bearded dragon is not a social species.

-They are solitary animals and will not become lonely unless properly housed, that is to say, in the right tank size and have things to play or some enrichments.
+They are solitary animals and will not become lonely if they are properly housed in the right tank size and have things to play with or some enrichment.

-These cues are not intuitive for humans.
+These cues are not intuitive to humans, so they need to observe carefully.
 By reading and observing bearded dragon body language, we can learn about them.

 It is necessary to learn how to read the movements of your pets.
 There are some common behaviors, such as: